Try Models

 The A549 example dataset used in this quick-start guide contains quantitative phase and paired fluorescence images of cell nuclei and plasma membrane.
 It is stored in OME-Zarr format and can be downloaded from here.
 It has pre-computed statistics for normalization, generated using the viscy preprocess CLI.

-Refer to our preprint for more details about how the dataset and model were generated.
+Refer to our paper for more details about how the dataset and model were generated.

 User Data